mattbierner/blog.mattbierner.com/_posts/2015-12-05-sketchy-keylogger.md

 {% include image.html file="spelunky-closing.png" %}

-Some elements of gameplay are captured in these visualization, but they are also very abstract.
+Some elements of gameplay are captured in these visualizations, but they are also very abstract.
 And, appropriately enough, keypresses of individual runs do end up creating something that resembles a cave system.

-I'd be interested to see a similar approach applied to different games as well, such as an 2D RPG like Pokemon Yellow or even a more mouse based game.
+I'd be interested to see a similar approach applied to different games as well, such as a 2D RPG like Pokemon Yellow or even a more mouse based game.
 And who knows, maybe there is even a market for visualizations of player input for particularly epic speed runs.
 Overlay a few more gameplay details and the result could be pretty Etsy-tacular.

 But profit was never my goal.
 Really, this whole project was all just a big excuse to play more Spelunky.